-No Source, or Limited Information Found
+\ No Source, or Limited Information Found

-Policy State us as of July 1, 2024 Summary Expanded Coverage - Medicaid and Other Options ⊗⊗⊗⊗⊗⊗⊗ Expanded Medicaid income eligibility to 138% FPL.
+Policy Status as of July 1, 2024 Summary Expanded Coverage - Medicaid and Other Options C C F X A Ir M A O N Expanded Medicaid income eligibility to 138% FPL.
 Does not offer a basic health plan or other affordable coverage option for residents with incomes below 200% FPL.
 Has not authorized 12-month continuous eligibility for adult Medicaid enrollees.
-Does not include 12 months of postpartum care in Medicaid benefits.
+Includes 12 months of postpartum care in Medicaid benefits.
 Does not provide select Medicaid services to justice-involved people up to 90 days before release.
-Medicaid policy does not explicitly include coverage for gender-affirming services.
-Offers some, but not an extensive amount of dental, vision, or hearing coverage in Medicaid benefits (see notes).
-Does not offer state-based premium subsidies.
-Arkansas Medicaid covers eye exams and eyeglasses for adults, does not cover hearing aids and other hearing devices for adults; and offers some dental coverage for extraction, restorative (fillings but not crowns), preventive, and diagnostic services, but does not offer coverage for dentures and root canals.
-Arkansas' Medicaid waiver allows the state to use Medicaid expansion funds to cover the cost of private qualifies health insurance plans through the Marketplace instead of using fee-for-service or Medicaid managed care approach.
-Expanded Coverage - Immigrant Coverage ●⊗⊗ Offers coverage for lawfully residing immigrant children or pregnant people without a five-year bar.
-Covers pregnancy-related services through the CHIP "From-Conception-to-End-of-Pregnancy" (FCEP) Option.
-Does not offer an affordable coverage option for undocumented immigrant children.
-Does not offer an affordable coverage option for undocumented immigrant adults.
+Medicaid policy explicitly includes coverage for genderaffirming services.
+Offers extensive dental, vision, or hearing coverage in Medicaid benefits.
+Offers state-based premium subsidies.
+Connecticut Medicaid covers eye exams and eyeglasses for adults; covers hearing aids and other hearing devices for adults; and offers some dental coverage for extraction, dentures, root canal, restorative (both fillings and crowns), preventive, and diagnostic services.
+Connecticut offers state-based premium subsidies and cost-sharing reductions for adults with income up to 175% FPL if they select a Silver plan on the exchange.
+The subsidies pay the remaining premiums and cost-sharing left after federal subsidies are applied.
+The regulations governing the Connecticut Medicaid program clearly state that the program provides coverage for gender-affirming care.
+Expanded Coverage - Immigrant Coverage © C Offers coverage for lawfully residing immigrant children or oregnant people without a five-year bar.
+Covers pregnancy-related services through the CHIP (From-Conception-to-End-of-Pregnancy" (FCEP) Option.
+Offers an affordable coverage option for some, but not all, undocumented immigrant children (see notes).
+Offers an affordable coverage option for some, but not all, undocumented immigrant adults (see notes).
+Connecticut's Husky A and B programs offer coverage for uninsured children 12 and under with income at or below 323% FPL regardless of immigration status (comprehensive benefits for incomes at 201% FPL and below, limited Medicaid benefits excluding Non-Emergency Medical Transportation and Early and Periodic Screening, Diagnostic, and Treatment for families with incomes between 201-323% FPL).
+Once enrolled, children can keep coverage through age 19.
+Beginning in 2025, the age limit for enrolling in this program will increase to age 15.
+The state also offers comprehensive Medicaid-like coverage for up to one year post-pregnancy for people with income at or below 264% FPL regardless of immigration status.